sangkny/parkingclassifier-caffe/README.md

 and it can be used inside the Caffe

 # Data Preparation
+0. Use 'deduplicate_data.py' in pytorch-caffe project to remove duplicated images
 0. Use `parking_aug_after_split.py` in parkingClassify repo. to augment the data with proper changes.
     > input_source : path\to\6phase_dataset ouput_images: ./augimg, then we need to combine original images and its augmented images (6phase_aug) for next step.
 1. Use `data_split.py` in parkingClassify repo. to split the given data into train and test sets with the predefined ratio.